savonet/book/workflow.md

 the input to the output source with a delay of 1 second (which is approximately the delay introduced by the tool to process sound).

-As another artificial illustration, we can use the `ffmpeg` binary in order to amplify a source `s` with
+As another illustration, we can use the `ffmpeg` binary in order to amplify a source `s` with

 ```{.liquidsoap include="liq/pipe-ffmpeg.liq" from=2 to=-1}
 ```

-(of course, using the builtin `amplify` operator is a much better idea if you simply want to change the volume).
+Of course, in practice, using the builtin `amplify` operator is a much better idea if you simply want to change the volume.

 ### Running external programs {#sec:run-external}